Our2020View/Our2020View.github.io/ems.md

 <img src="/assets/EMS-on-Plywood-web.jpg"/>

-Here is where I ended up putting it; the orange 10 guage cable is at the bottom of the photo:- (The other orange cables are extension chords for my plumbing heat mods)
+Here is where I ended up putting it; the orange 10 gauge cable is at the bottom of the photo:- (The other orange cables are extension chords for my plumbing heat mods)

 <img src="/assets/EMS-overhead-web.jpg"/>